hashgraph/hedera-local-node/README.md

             --balance to set starting hbar balance of the created accounts.
             --async to enable or disable asynchronous creation of accounts.
             --b or --blocklist to enable or disable account blocklisting.
 Depending on how many private keys are blocklisted, this will affect the generated on startup accounts.
-            --enable-debug to enable or disable debugging of the local node [boolean] [default: false] --network-tag to select custom network node tag [string] [defaults: predefined selected configuration] --mirror-tag to select custom mirror node tag [string] [defaults: predefined selected configuration] --relay-tag to select custom hedera-json-rpc relay tag [string] [defaults: predefined selected configuration]
+            --network-tag to select custom network node tag [string] [defaults: predefined selected configuration] --mirror-tag to select custom mirror node tag [string] [defaults: predefined selected configuration] --relay-tag to select custom hedera-json-rpc relay tag [string] [defaults: predefined selected configuration]